-Sometimes things that seem small are the things that can create big classroom managementissues.
+Sometimes things that seem small are the things that can create big classroom management issues.
 At the beginning of the year, many teachers struggle with getting children in a line.
-Knowing how to line up is not innate.
-Lining up is something that must be taught, a procedure that teachers put in place in the classroom.
+Knowing how to get kids to line up is not innate.
+Having kids line up is something that must be taught, a procedure that teachers put in place in the classroom.
 Let’s look at how you can set up your preschoolers…and yourself…for success with this routine.

 Then mark where your line should be.
 I use colored tape or masking tape to mark the line.
 Or use shapes (like shoe prints) secured to the floor the packing tape or contact paper.
 Other ideas of things to use: window clings, sit spots, pieces of Velcro on the carpet.